How to Choose the Best Insurance Agency Cluster for You

 You have made the decision to join forces with an insurance cluster or network, but how do you choose the right one for your agency?

 In the insurance industry, agency cluster groups (also known as alliances, networks and aggregators) are formal associations of insurance agencies established to provide “members” with mutual support and group benefits.
-A cluster is essentially a master agency, with a group of retail agents beneath it, under one master code.

 There are many benefits in joining a cluster, including access to carriers, better commission structures, improved profit sharing and additional resources for business operations, all while remaining an independent agent.